LCC-CIT/CS133JS-CourseMaterials/Labs/TermProject/CS133JS_TermProject_Instructions.md

 ## Project Suggestions

-- Dice games like "pig" (but somthing more complicated than "craps").
+- Dice games like "pig".
-- Grid based games like "tic-tac-toe", including turn-taking and score keeping (nothing as complicated as chess though).
+- Grid based games like "Obstruction[^1]".
 - A text based game like "Hunt the Wumpus".

 - A score keeping app for a more complex game like D&D.
-- A flash card app like "quizlet".
+- A flash card app like "Quizlet".
 - An exercise and fitness tracker with features for setting goals, calculating calories burned, heart points, BMI, etc.
 - A diet and nutrition tracker with multiple features.
 - Your own idea.